Speed bump: Speed cushions

 Speed cushions in Canada.
 Gaps allow wide-track emergency vehicles to pass at higher speeds than they can through other traffic calming devices like speed bumps.

 Speed cushions are a type of speed hump installation designed to alleviate the negative impacts that vertical deflections have on emergency vehicle response times.
 Speed cushions installations are typically made up of several small speed humps installed across the width of the road with spaces between them.
 They force normal cars to slow down as they ride with one or both wheels over the humps.
 Meanwhile, they allow fire engines (and other large vehicles) with wider axles to straddle the cushions without slowing down.

 Wider, American-style ambulances might also be able to straddle speed cushions.
 However, in Europe and Australia, where vehicles like the Mercedes-Benz Sprinter are used most frequently as ambulances, there is no advantage.
 In these jurisdictions, narrower speed cushions are sometimes placed between lanes to allow ambulances to pass unobstructed while driving over the centre line during an emergency.

 Advantages

 Speed cushions have several distinct advantages over similar traffic calming devices.
 Many municipalities are challenged by opposition to speed humps and speed tables since they slow down emergency vehicles and buses.
 Speed cushions address this problem by allowing larger vehicles to straddle the cushion without slowing down.
 This is also an advantage for buses, as lower floor vehicles can sometimes ground out on traditional humps.

-Speed cushions are often less costly than speed humps or tables, and most cities report them to be just as effective.
-In some jurisdictions, narrower speed cushions are placed at more frequent intervals to allow ambulances to pass while driving over the centre line.
-Large trucks are also not slowed down.

-Use in North America and Europe

-Development of speed cushions has focused primarily on the European context.
-European vehicles typically have a narrower track width than American vehicles, meaning their left and right wheels are closer together.
-Emergency vehicles still feature a wide track width, and the difference between them makes speed cushions more applicable.

-In North America, however, consumer vehicles have a track width of 50–59 in.
-Many emergency vehicles are also equipped with dual tires on their rear axles.
-The additional tires limit track width to as narrow as 48 in, meaning speed cushions may not be suitable for their intended use.